Venue InformationSondheim Theatre

 2004 The RSC gave a short London season of The Taming of the Shrew and The Tamer Tamed prior to Les Misérables, the West End’s longest-running musical, moving from the Palace Theatre to its new home at the Queen’s.

 2010 Delfont Mackintosh refurbished Queen’s Theatre for the 25th Anniversary of Les Misérables.
 On 8 October 2015 the show celebrated the 30th anniversary of its original opening at the Barbican Centre in 1985 and on 4 September 2019 celebrated its 14,000th performance.

 2019 Following major refurbishment the theatre reopened as the Sondheim in celebration of the composer Stephen Sondheim and his 90th birthday, with a new production of Les Misérables featuring sets inspired by original paintings by Victor Hugo.

 Theatre Previous Shows

-Past shows playing at the Sondheim Theatre:Les Misérables The Staged Concert
+Past shows that have played at the Sondheim Theatre include:Les Misérables The Staged Concert

 All London Theatres >